L4 / IC3 · 3–6 years

 Compensation benchmark

 Median compensation for SRE at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 Base salary$160–195k (SF/NYC)